-The NAS B3000 supports both administrative and standard CIFS shares.
+The NAS B2000 supports both administrative and standard CIFS shares.
 To create an administrative share, end the share name with the \$ character when setting up the share.
-To create a standard share, do not type a \$ character at the end of the share name.
+Do not type a \$ character at the end of the share name when creating a standard share.